What Are the Essentials for Visiting Japan? Convenient Tickets and Things You Should Get Before Your Trip

 A smartphone or tablet are must-haves on a trip for checking maps or tourism information.
 While availability is gradually improving, the reality is that most places in Japan still don't offer Wi-Fi.
 We recommend renting a portable Wi-Fi router or SIM card.
 Within Kansai International Airport, there are rental counters for portal Wi-Fi routers and a SIM card vending machine.

-2. Japan Rail Pass
+2. KANSAI One Pass

 3. ICOCA